-Arrive Newquay airport or Penzance rail station and transfer to St Ives (1 hour or 20 minutes).
+Arrive by car, or via Newquay airport or Penzance rail station and transfer to St Ives (1 hour or 20 minutes).
 Check into your hotel located in iconic St Ives.
 The marvellous setting of the town on the sea with its sandy bay and wonderful light, made it a mecca for artists in the 19th Century.
 With a Tate exhibition and Barbara Hepworth Gallery among many others, the cobbled streets and typically Cornish houses are worth a good explore.

 2. Day two

 St Ives to Mousehole/ Newlyn